-Students must bring a valid medical certificate and completed illness/misadventure form immediately on return to verify absence due to illness.
-Certificates must not be back-dated and must be handed in on the day of return to the relevant Head Teacher.
+Students must bring a valid medical certificate and completed illness/misadventure form immediately upon return to verify absence due to illness.
+Certificates must not be back-dated and must be submitted to the relevant Head Teacher or Deputy Principal.
 The certificate must clearly state the condition that made it impossible for the student to present for the assessment task or examination.
 Certificates can be obtained from a doctor, pharmacy or online doctors appointment.
 Failure to provide a valid reason for the absence will result in a 'zero' mark being issued.

-Please note, illness due to COVID-19 or symptoms related, students must follow regular Kotara High School procedures as they would for any other illness, in line with current NSW Health and DOE guidelines.
-Confirmation of a positive PCR test will suffice as medical evidence.
+\Please note, illness due to COVID-19 or symptoms related, students must follow regular Kotara High School procedures as they would for any other illness, in line with current NSW Health and DOE guidelines.